-The visualizations on this page are from our publication "International Analysis of Children Hospitalized with COVID-19: Leveraging 4CE Electronic Health Record Data across 27 Hospitals in 6 Countries" (see medRxiv preprint).← Pediatric Data
+The visualizations on this page are from our publication "International Analysis of Electronic Health Records of Children and Youth Hospitalized with COVID-19 Infection in 6 Countries" (see JAMA Network Open journal).← Pediatric Data

-Counts of pediatric patients hospitalized, with country-level comparisons
+Counts of pediatric patients hospitalized over time, with country-level comparisons.

 The plots on this page display the number of pediatric patients over time by country.
 Both plots display the same data, but the lower plot highlights one country at a time.